Pinoline

-Pinoline is a β-carboline and methoxylated tryptoline (5-methoxytryptoline) long claimed to be produced in the pineal gland during the metabolism of melatonin, however its pineal occurrence remains controversial.
-Its IUPAC name is 6-methoxy-1,2,3,4-tetrahydro-β-carboline, usually abbreviated as 6-MeO-THBC, and its more common name is a contraction of "pineal β-carboline".
+Pinoline, also known as 6-methoxytryptoline or as 6-methoxy-1,2,3,4-tetrahydro-β-carboline (6-MeO-THβC), is a β-carboline long-claimed to be produced in the pineal gland during the metabolism of melatonin, however its pineal occurrence remains controversial.
+Its more common name is a contraction of "pineal β-carboline".
 The biological activity of this molecule is of interest as a potential free radical scavenger, also known as an antioxidant, and as a monoamine oxidase A inhibitor.